RafaelaChaffilla/ugv_packages/README.md

 		 - *frequency*: output frequency of the s2mm algorithm;
 	 - **Publishes to:**
 		 - "/rovid/s2mm_odom" or *publish_to_topic* defined in parameters: publishes the estimated UGV position in the map frame from the s2mm algorithm (nav_msgs/Odometry).
- 4. **ugv_localization**: Package that incapsulates the full localization algorithm in a single launch file.
+ 4. **ugv_localization**: Package that encapsulates the full localization algorithm in a single launch file.
 It also includes the gazebo world files for the different warehouse configurations and their respective maps.